awill1786/bikesharing/README.md

 # Citibike Challenge
 ## Overview
-The purpose of this analysis is to showcase what a bike sharing program might look like in Des Moines, Iowa, by using information we have gthered from Citibike in New York, New York.
+The purpose of this analysis is to showcase what a bike sharing program might look like in Des Moines, Iowa, by using information we have gathered from Citibike in New York, New York.

 ## Results
 [Link To Story](https://public.tableau.com/app/profile/alton2160/viz/Citibike_Challenge_16638154893970/DesMoinesBikeshare?publish=yes)